rajesh3103/weather-app/README.md

 ## 👨‍💻 Author

-Created by **Rajesh** - A modern weather application for everyday use.
+Created by **Rajesh** - A modern weather application with secure authentication for everyday use.

 ## 🐛 Known Issues

 - Background images require manual addition
 - Some weather conditions may not have specific backgrounds
 - Geolocation requires HTTPS in production
+- Phone authentication requires SMS service setup for production use

 ## 📞 Support